 You are considered eligible to graduate upon receiving the e-Graduation Kit.
 The kit will be emailed to your Student Webmail and Contact Email that has been stated in your application form.

 You will be notified via email if your application is not successful due to ineligibility.
-Should you have any enquiries, please contact Student Central at email@example.com.
+Should you have any enquiries, please contact Student Information Centre (SIC) at firstname.lastname@example.org.
 If you have made your payment to attend the Ceremony, you may ask for refund on your Graduation fees by completing the refund form.

 Kindly fill in the Amendment to Application for Award/ Graduation Forms .
-The form needs to be submitted to Student Central at firstname.lastname@example.org not later than one month after the submission deadline of Application for Award/Graduation.
+The form needs to be submitted to Student Information Centre (SIC) at email@example.com not later than one month after the submission deadline of Application for Award/Graduation.
 You will be notified later via email once the amendment is completed.

 Yes, there will be an announcement for collection and returning of regalia.
 Any returning done a day after the scheduled date will be charged RM60.00 rental per day.
 Payment need to be made at Treasury Counter upon returning of the regalia.